ASR data augmentation in low-resource settings using cross-lingual multi-speaker TTS and cross-lingual voice conversion: Introduction

-The ASR model trained with synthesized speech combined with human speech achieved results of 1.047, 1.007 and 1.040 times better than the model trained with human speech alone, respectively, for \cite{li2018training}, \cite{rosenberg2019speech} and \cite{laptev2020you}.
-When training only with synthesized speech, the results were 5.04 and 4.75 times worse than the model trained only with human speech, respectively, for \cite{li2018training} and \cite{rosenberg2019speech}, which motivates further improvements and research.
+The ASR models trained with synthesized speech combined with human speech achieved relative improvement\footnote{{We used relative improvement/difference metric to show the real improvement achieved by related works' approaches.}} of 4.56\%, 0.79\% and 4.25\% compared to the models trained with human speech alone, respectively, for \cite{li2018training}, \cite{rosenberg2019speech} and \cite{laptev2020you}. {A greater difference is observed between the model trained with only human speech and only synthesized speech, with a relative difference of 80.17\% and 78.98\%, respectively, for \cite{li2018training} and \cite{rosenberg2019speech}, which motivates further improvements and research. }

-Although previous work show the potential for multi-speaker or zero-shot multi-speaker TTS models to augment ASR datasets to improve the performance of these systems, these models still require high quality datasets with many speakers in hours of speech to converge \cite{laptev2020you}.
-Generally, such models are trained for the English language with big datasets such as VCTK \cite{veaux2016superseded} and LibriTTS \cite{zen2019libritts}.
-However, the vast majority of languages do not have an open TTS dataset and the few available datasets are limited in the number of speakers.
+{In parallel with our work, \cite{baas22_interspeech} explored cross-lingual voice conversion (VC) for ASR data augmentation in low-resource settings.
+They showed that when using a sensible amount of voice conversion data augmentation, ASR performance is improved in all low-resource languages explored.}

-In our previous work \cite{yourtts}, we presented YourTTS a zero-shot multi-speaker TTS model that showed good results for Portuguese using only a single-speaker dataset in the target language.
-In this paper, we combine the power of the YourTTS model with that of Wav2vec 2.0 \cite{baevski2020wav2vec} trained in a self-supervised way on 100 thousand hours of speech in 23 different languages \cite{wang-etal-2021-voxpopuli}.
+{Although previous work shows the potential for multi-speaker TTS models for ASR data augmentation, these models still require high-quality datasets with many speakers and hours of speech to converge \cite{laptev2020you}.
+Generally, such models are trained on English with big datasets such as LibriSpeech \cite{librispeech} and LibriTTS \cite{zen2019libritts}, which is not suitable for low-resource languages that do not have an open multi-speaker TTS dataset.}

-Our contribution is as follows: \begin{itemize} \item As far as we know, we are the first to investigate cross-lingual zero-shot multi-speaker TTS and cross-lingual zero-shot voice conversion together as data part of an augmentation strategy for ASR model training; \item Our novel data augmentation approach achieves high-quality results comparable to the SOTA and can be applied to languages with medium/low resources available; \item We show that it is possible to apply speech synthesis and voice conversion as a data augmentation method for a language using only a single-speaker dataset in the target language; \item We present promising results with the training of an ASR model using only a single-speaker dataset plus our data augmentation method in two target languages from different language families.
+{Although some multilingual multi-speaker datasets were released in recent years \cite{park2019css10, pratap2020mls, elizabeth2021multilingual}, they just attend a small number of languages and for many applications, even these may not be sufficient to build a competitive ASR system.
+In addition, creating a high-quality multi-speaker dataset is hard, because it requires the effort of multiple target-language speakers.
+It is especially hard for languages with small populations, where recruiting participants is difficult or in more extreme scenarios with languages that are almost extinct and have just a few speakers (e.g. indigenous languages).
+In a range of scenarios creating a high-quality multi-speaker dataset is not viable. }